About Marietta, Ohio

 The hospital is part of a larger partnership, the Memorial Health System, which includes Harmar Place, a 70-bed facility for long-term rehabilitation, Glenwood, a 121-unit assisted living facility for the elderly, Marietta Health Care Physicians, Inc., a network of primary care physicians and psychiatrists serving the region, and Marietta Memorial Health Foundation, providing economic assistance and charitable care for those in need of medical treatment.

-Marietta is also served by Selby General Hospital, providing a wide range of medical services to include emergency care, radiology, physiatry, chemotherapy, MRI services, among others.
-Marietta’s health care system is further complemented by Camden-Clark Memorial Hospital and St. Joseph’s Hospital in Parkersburg, West Virginia.
+Marietta is also served by Selby General Hospital, providing a wide range of medical services to include emergency care, radiology, physciatry, chemotherapy, MRI services, among others.
+Marietta’s health care system is further complemented by Camden-Clark Memorial Hospital in Parkersburg, West Virginia.

 Bordering the Wayne National Forest, Marietta offers a complete range of outdoor activities.
 There are many places to hunt and fish on public lands.
 One can even go on a winding canoe trip down the Little Muskingum.
 The Marietta Country Club provides an 18-hole golf course.
-Marietta recently opened an aquatic park with two-story water slides, fountains, swimming pools, and a “lazy river” for floating on inner-tubes.
-Marietta also recently completed the RiverTrail, a two-mile asphalt bicycle and jogging path along the Muskingum River.
+Marietta features an aquatic park with two-story water slides, fountains, swimming pools, and a “lazy river” for floating on inner-tubes.
+Marietta also offers the RiverTrail, a bicycle and jogging path along the Muskingum River.

-Marietta has a myriad of clubs.
-Clubs range from the familiar veterans organizations, Boy Scouts, and Rotary – to the unusual, such as the Betsey Mills Club.
-Housed in its Federal-style brick building on the corner of Fourth and Putnam, the Betsey Mills Club offers a dormitory for single women, a restaurant, a gymnasium, a warm-water pool, and several large classically designed and decorated parlors for hosting social organizations and activities.
+Another Marietta pastime is its clubs, ranging from the familiar – veterans organizations, Boy Scouts, and Rotary – to the unusual, such as the Betsey Mills Club.
+Housed in its Federal-style brick building on the corner of Fourth and Putnam Streets, the Betsey Mills Club offers a dormitory for single women, a restaurant, a gymnasium, a warm-water pool, and several large classically designed and decorated parlors for hosting social organizations and activities.

 All of this is Marietta, but merely a glimpse.
-We hope you enjoy Marietta.
+We hope you enjoy our beautiful town..